THE RADIANCE OF GOD’S GLORY

 The Old Testament is a true Word of God.
 All that it reveals or teaches about God is the truth, but not the final, complete, perfect, supreme or ultimate truth and revelation of God.

-Until Jesus Christ came, we did not have a perfect or complete revelation of God’s nature, person, mind, will, and truth to mankind.
+Until Jesus Christ came, we did not have a perfect or complete revelation of God’s person, nature, character, mind, will, and truth to mankind.

 None of the saints or prophets of old had a complete revelation of God.
 All that they had and documented for us was a partial revelation of God.

-This does not in any way discredit the Old Testament, or diminish the validity or the divine authority of any of the Old Testament scriptures.
+This does not in any way discredit the Old Testament or diminish the validity or the divine inspiration and authority of any of the Old Testament scriptures.
 However, it calls for a caution today in the interpretation and application of the Old Testament.

 As a New Testament believer, you are called to abide in the word, teaching or doctrine of Christ and not that of any patriarchs, prophets or saints in the Old Testament.